Readyville, Tennessee

 Readyville [/rIdIvil/] is an unincorporated community located primarily in Cannon County, Tennessee, United States and secondarily in Rutherford County, Tennessee, United States.
 It lies approximately halfway between Murfreesboro and Woodbury with an assigned zip code of 37149.
+Readyville is not a Census-designated place but has a zip-code based population estimate of 2,500-3,000 residents.

 History

+Prior to the settlement of European Americans, the region was occupied by the indigenous peoples of the Yuchi and Cherokee Nations.
+The Yuchi left the region in the 1700s and the Cherokee were forcibly relocated in the late 1830s by the United States government in the Trail of Tears.

-The community was founded by and named for Colonel Charles Ready, an early settler who arrived in the area in 1802.
+The current community was founded by and named for Colonel Charles Ready, an early settler who arrived in the area in 1802.
 In 1811, Ready established the first community post office, currently located in Rutherford County.
 The following year, while mayor of Murfreesboro, he constructed the Readyville Mill on the east fork of Stones River in Cannon County.
 The mill was destroyed in a fire of unknown origin during the American Civil War, rebuilt in the 1870s, and added to the National Register of Historic Places on June 12, 1973.
-The mill is under private ownership and is currently closed to the public after having been opened in 2009 for full-service restaurant meals and self-guided tours.
+After a 2006 restoration, one of the auxiliary buildings was operated as a restaurant on most weekends from 2009 until February 2023 under three different owners.

 Colonel Charles Ready's son, also named Charles Ready, was born in Readyville in 1802, elected to the Tennessee House of Representatives in 1835, and elected to the United States House of Representatives for Tennessee's 5th congressional district in 1853.
 Their former home, the Charles Ready House, is located in Cannon County, directly on the Rutherford County border across from the post office.
 The house was added to the National Register of Historic Places on July 2, 1973.
-The house is currently under private ownership, formerly available to the public as a bed and breakfast and multipurpose venue.
+The house is currently under private ownership, but was formerly available to the public as a bed and breakfast and multipurpose venue.